nicopap/bevy-kdl-ui/README.md

 - [ ] ??
 Consider using "field:" instead of ".field" for performance (easier to remove from the end than the start)
 - [ ] ??
-Consider having a generic template parser rather than one that depends on Kdl it would just wrap another Deserializer.
+Consider having a generic template parser rather than one that depends on Kdl it would just wrap another Deserializer. => Check [design decision]
 - [ ] Fix broken links in READMEs
 - [ ] Add "kdl markers" to nodes spawned, so that it might be eventually possible to round-trip the world, for